Thinking about buying the BodyCraft VR100 Rowing Machine?

 Many users who enjoy difficult resistance enjoyed this rowing machine because it gave them a very tough workout.
 Some rowers are not challenging enough for strong users but not the BodyCraft VR100 Rowing Machine!

-The machine is also quieter than other air-only rowers which makes it better for watching TV.
+The rower is also quieter than other air-only rowing machines, which makes it better for watching TV.
 The air vent attached to the flywheel will give you a nice breeze to keep you cool on long, hard rowing sessions.

 While many people felt the resistance was overall positive, there were a few complaints from users.

 Some felt the lower levels were too easy to give them a good workout but anything over level 2 became too hard.
 They weren’t able to find a good middle ground for moderate rowing.

 Other users who have rowed on water before felt the resistance above level 2 was very difficult and did not closely mimic rowing on water.
 Basically the fan only resistance was too light and the magnetic resistance was too heavy.